Fall River & Dartmouth, MA Occupational Health Rehabilitation Program

 Comprehensive Work Conditioning Program Focused on Your Health

 The Work Conditioning Program is a more aggressive therapy program designed to assist an injured worker in getting back to full duty work.
-You will participate three times per week for two to four hours per session, and the program can last from two to eight weeks depending upon the severity of your injury and the demands of your work.
+You will participate three times per week for two hours per session, and the program will usually last from four to eight weeks depending upon the severity of your injury and the demands of your work.
 This program is paid for by Worker’s Compensation Insurance.

 The program includes customized work simulation tasks, cardiovascular exercise, stretching and flexibility exercises, and weight training and strengthening exercises.
 A licensed Physical Therapist will initially perform a Work Tolerance Screen to determine specific musculoskeletal deficits and functional limitations.
 A customized treatment plan will be developed with individual goals to assist you in getting back to full duty work.
 Regular communication and updates will be provided to your physician and Worker’s Compensation adjuster and/or nurse case manager.